melezhik/cv/README.md

 I love to convert confusing and tangled systems into simple and easy to maintain.

 I can and love write tests for all my code.
-For low level (unit test) to high level ( integration and acceptance tests).
+From low level (unit test) to high level (integration and acceptance tests).

 I am very systematic and attentive to details.
 I love and I can document my code.